YaZko/rapport_de_ouf/plan.md

 	- Experimental setup
 	- Experimental results
-		+ can introduce a delay up to 150% with the classic implementation in our tests => we may find better heuristics about which statement should be checked
+		+ can introduce a delay up to 150% with the classic implementation in our tests
-			FB: This should be explained in the experiments section
-			FB: Not heuristics : static analysis
 	- Discussion
 		+ Did we cover all dangerous statements?
 			=> Check function pointer for jmp after the check